Written by Jonathan Wojcik

 Jillian Holtzmann steals the movie, borrowing some of Egon's awkward, geeky charm with a more punk attitude towards science that just works.

-While he could have been fleshed out more, Rowan is a solid enough villain, a type of self-righteous, bitter creep I think everyone has had a bad encounter with at some point in their life, and the final form he takes, while criticized by some, is a fun concept that makes plenty of sense in context.
+While he could have been fleshed out more, Rowan is a solid enough villain, a type of self-righteous, pretentious creep I think everyone has had a bad encounter with at some point in their life, and the final form he takes, while criticized by some, is a fun concept that makes plenty of sense in context.
 I love a particular bit involving 2-d animation.

 It's been over thirty years since the first Ghostbusters movie.
 It wasn't the holy grail of cinema.
 Egon is gone.
 Bill Murray already didn't want to do another sequel ten years ago.
 A direct sequel with the original cast of characters was not going to happen and doesn't have to happen, because while its core fanbase may disagree, I don't consider "Ghostbusters" to be specifically about Ray, Egon, Peter and Winston.
-"Ghostbusters" is about close friends battling the supernatural with advanced technology and those friends could be any friends.
+"Ghostbusters" is about close friends battling the supernatural with advanced technology, and those friends could be any friends.
 Ghostbusters is carried by its characters, but there's no reason they always have to be the same characters.

 MORE HALLOWEEN FEATURES: